Attendance

 The expectation at Park Way Primary School is for every child to have 100% attendance.

-All children with 100% attendance are rewarded at the end of each term in a celebration assembly.
+At park way school our expected attendance is 100%.
 Outstanding attendance has immeasurable benefits for children and gives them the best possible opportunity to be successful both academically and pastorally.
-Your child will achieve better when they come to school all day, every school day.
+Your child will achieve better when they come to school on time, all day, every school day.

-If your child is absent from school, you must call first thing on the first day of absence and everyday thereafter.
-Medical evidence is required for absence to be authorised.
+We understand that children become ill.
+In these circumstances you must call first thing on the first day of absence and everyday thereafter.

 Holidays in Term Time